-Specifically, \cite{katsouris2023statistical} considers the statistical estimation for covariance structures with tail estimates using nodewise quantile predictive regression models, extending the framework of \cite{katsouris2021optimal} who discusses identification and estimation issues of conditional quantile risk measures.
-On the other hand, in both of these studies the estimation is based on stationary time series models (see also, \cite{patton2019dynamic}), thereby relying on OLS-based estimators.
-Moreover, a unified framework that presents an estimation approach and the related asymptotic theory under the presence of both a generated regressor and persistent regressors is still an open problem.
-In addition, a vast stream of literature develops estimation and inference methods in predictive regression models robust to the unknown form of persistence (see, \cite{phillips2023estimation}), with a specific approach being the IVX filtration of \cite{phillipsmagdal2009econometric}.
-Motivated by the aforementioned issues, our research objective is to study the large-sample theory of a doubly IVX corrected estimator in nonstationary quantile predictive regression models for the purpose of estimating risk measures.
-To the best of our knowledge, our approach that incorporates time series nonstationarity when estimating risk measures in a low dimensional setting, is novel.
-Our contributions to the literature include the study of the properties of doubly corrected estimators in a two-stage estimation procedure in nonstationary time series regression models.
+Specifically, \cite{katsouris2023statistical} considers the statistical estimation for covariance-type matrices with tail forecasts using node-specific quantile predictive regressions, extending the framework of \cite{katsouris2021optimal} who discusses identification and estimation issues of conditional quantile risk measures.
+However, both of these studies operate under the assumption of time series stationarity, thereby relying on OLS-based estimators (see, \cite{patton2019dynamic}).
+Thus, a suitable estimation approach under the presence of both a generated covariates and persistent regressors, for the joint estimation of the risk measure pair of $( \mathsf{VaR}, \mathsf{CoVaR} )$, remains an open problem.
+Several studies in the literature develop estimation and inference methods in nonstationary predictive regressionss robust to the unknown form of persistence, with a notable approach being the IVX filtration of \cite{phillipsmagdal2009econometric}.
+Motivated by the aforementioned issues, our research objective is to study the large-sample theory of a doubly IVX corrected estimator in nonstationary quantile predictive regression for the purpose of estimating risk measures.
+To the best of our knowledge, our approach that incorporates the time series properties of regressors (nonstationarity) when estimating risk measures in a low dimensional setting (small number of regressors relative to the sample size), is a novel contribution to the literature.